fingerprintjs/fingerprintjs-ios/README.md

 import FingerprintJS

 let fingerprinter = FingerprinterFactory.getInstance()
-async {
+Task {
-    // Get fingerprint for the current device let fingerprint = await fingerprinter.getFingerprint()
+    // Get fingerprint for the current device if let fingerprint = await fingerprinter.getFingerprint() {
       // Do something awesome with the fingerprint
+    }
 }
 ```